 Such research may require IRB approval.
 At BMCC, see Director of Research Helene Bach for questions concerning IRB requirements.

+Export control policies concern federal regulations having to do with sensitive information or materials conveyed to foreign countries.
 For a summary of how export control regulations affect research activities go here.